SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/01-Publish-Subscribe-Pattern.md

 [/slide]

-[slide]
+[slide hideTitle]

 # A code example of the Publisher-Subscriber Pattern

-The first thing we are going to do is to declare a local variable inside the function to store subscribed callbacks: `const subscribers = {}`.
+The first thing we are going to do is to declare a local variable inside the function to store subscribed callbacks like so, `const subscribers = {}`.

-Next, we will define the **subscribe** method, which will be responsible for inserting callbacks to subscribers.
+Next, we will define the **subscribe** method, which will be, responsible for inserting callbacks to subscribers.

-it checks to see if the "eventName" property in the subscribers storage is already an array.
+it checks to see if the "eventName" property in the subscriber's storage is already an array.

 If it is not, it assumes that this will be the first registered callback for `subscribers[eventName]` and initializes it into an array.

 Then, it proceeds to push the callback into the array.

-In a real application we might have a never ending memory leak if we subscribe many callbacks.
+In a real application, we might have many memory leaks if we subscribe to many callbacks.

 This means that we will have to face some consequences if we do nothing about that.